frontegg/python-sdk/frontegg/flask/README.md

 When using the *with_authentication* decorator, the user data will be set on the request context, as you can see in the example above.

-## Authentication middleware
-> If you are using Frontegg secure access you can skip this part.

-In case you are not using Frontegg secure access, you will have to provide authentication middleware by yourself.

-For each request that is not a public request Frontegg will call this authentication middleware, here is an example:

-    from flask import abort

-    def auth_middleware(request):
-	    if request.is_authenticated:
-		    return
-		else:
-		    abort(401)

-    frontegg.init_app(app, fe_client_id, fe_api_key, context_provider, auth_middleware)

-## Context Provider

-> If you are using Frontegg secure access you can skip this part.

-For the authorization part, Frontegg will need to know by which user and on behalf of what tenant the request was made.

-You can handle it by passing *context_provider* function to Frontegg.
-For example:

-    from frontegg import FronteggContext

-    def context_provider(request):
-	    if request.user:
-		    return FronteggContext(request.user.id, request.user.tenant_id)

-    frontegg.init_app(app, fe_client_id, fe_api_key, context_provider)

 ## CORS (Cross-origin resource sharing)
 In order to use Frontegg, it is required that your app will know how to handle CORS.
 It's easy to set up: